The Importance of Key Performance Indicators (KPIs) in Your Business

 What is a Key Performance Indicator (KPI)?

-A Key Performance Indicator is measurable value organizations use to track their progress toward achieving their business objectives.
-It’s a metric used to evaluate the success of an organization or a specific project.
-Regardless of the industry, company, or project, KPIs should always relate to specific objectives and provide insight into the organization’s performance.
+A Key Performance Indicator (KPI) is a quantifiable metric businesses use to track their progress toward achieving company objectives.
+KPIs offer valuable insights that facilitate informed decision-making to reach certain goals.
+Regardless of the industry, company, or project, KPIs should always relate to specific objectives and provide an overview of the organization’s performance.

 It’s common for people to use the terms “KPI” and “metric” interchangeably, but they are different concepts.
 A metric measures some aspect of your business, such as revenue or website traffic.
 A KPI, on the other hand, is a specific metric used to measure progress toward a particular goal or objective.